shupershuff/Diablo2RLoader/README.md

 - Thanks to Mysterio ([D2Emu.com](https://D2Emu.com)), Prowner ([d2runewizard.com](https://d2runewizard.com)) and Teebling "Teebs" ([diablo2.io](https://diablo2.io)) for providing their awesome respective API's for DClone status for you to choose from.
 - Thanks to dschu012 for [discovering the AuthToken method](https://github.com/Farmith/D2RMIM/pull/11/files#diff-5408bbaf05738fe52729de093b38981abecffeb304b1cd388713cbe6a0461d21) and thanks to Sunblood for pointing me towards this discovery.
 - Thanks to v2.jokeapi.dev, official-joke-api.appspot.com, icanhazdadjoke.com and api.chucknorris.io for API's providing top notch cringe for us to smirk at.
-- Thanks to Sir-Wilhelm for tidying up Handle killer and providing code for resizing and relocating windows.
+- Thanks to Sir-Wilhelm for tidying up Handle killer, providing code for resizing/relocating windows, renaming window titles, and minor code cleanup.
 - ChatGPT for helping with regex patterns.
 - Google.com for everything else.
 - Live, Laugh, Love.